silencedogwood/silencedogwood.github.io/reading.md

 #. *Shoe Dog* by Phil Knight
 #. *The Way to Love* by Anthony De Mello {% notes way_to_love %}
 #.
 Scott Alexander's posts {% notes scott_alexander %}
 #.
+"Read This If You’re Worried That You’ll Never Find ‘The One’" by Heidi Priebe {% notes one %}
+#.
 "Humans are not automatically strategic" by Anna Salamon
 #. ["Ted Kennedy's Eulogy for Robert Kennedy"](https://www.youtube.com/watch?v=aV0MKikJraE)
 :::